Allhallows, Kent: Allhallows-on-Sea

-Allhallows at war
+Allhallows in the war

 On the morning of 15 October 1940, a Royal Air Force Squadron was involved in combat over the River Medway, and during a skirmish with a Messerschmitt Bf 109, the Spitfire R6642 was damaged by enemy fire, forcing Pilot Officer J. W. Lund to bail out.
 The aircraft crashed on the shoreline of the River Medway near Allhallows at 11:50 am.
 The pilot was rescued by the Navy, but his aircraft remained a wreck on the tidal mudflats of Allhallows until the summer of 1998 when the site was excavated.

 Future proposals

-In November 2011, Lord Foster published proposals to improve the transport system of south east England.
-Under these proposals, called the Thames Hub, new high-speed rail lines would be built connecting Kent and Europe with north London, and the north east and north west of England.
-The scheme would also involve the remodelling of the Thames Estuary, by the construction of a four-runway airport on the Isle of Grain, partially on land reclaimed from the estuary but including land at Allhallows and Lower Stoke.
-This plan is controversial.
+Proposals made by Lord Foster in November 2011 to expand the transport system of south east England, called the Thames Hub, planned a new river barrier and road crossing and a shipping and rail complex.
+The most controversial part of the scheme involved remodelling the Thames Estuary, by constructing a Thames Hub Airport on the neighbouring Isle of Grain, partially on land reclaimed from the estuary but including land at Allhallows and Lower Stoke.
+While the road crossing is still progressing, the other proposals have been shelved, with the airport plan abandoned in July 2015 on the recommendation of the Airports Commission.

-Residents highlight the hazards presented by the presence of the wreck of the SS Richard Montgomery with its 1,400 tonnes of explosives, just off the Nore, and the natural gas terminals that import and temporarily store 20% of the UK's natural gas.
-In addition there are 300,000 birds that breed along the flight path.
-Aviation specialists point to the difficulty of fitting another airport in this crowded airspace.